alandipert/clj-swingrepl/README.md

 Todo
 ----

-* Drop into `user` namespace on startup by default
 * Completions for things available in the current namespace: JConsole has its own completions mechanism that might be hooked into
 * Bracket, parentheses, quote completion/matching/highlighting
 * Better as-library behavior: provide configurable automatic imports